Disappearance of Laureen Rahn: Related cases

 Six weeks after Rahn's disappearance, Denise Daneault, a 25-year-old woman who lived two blocks from the Rahn residence, went missing from a bar in Manchester.
-Decades later, police determined that suspected serial killer Terry Peder Rasmussen was living in the area under the pseudonym "Bob Evans."
+Decades later, police named Terry Peder Rasmussen, a serial killer living in the area under the pseudonym "Bob Evans", as a suspect.
 Rasmussen later pleaded guilty to murdering his wife in California in 2003, and died in 2010.
+Rasmussen lived a mile and a half away from where Rahn disappeared and both she and Daneault reportedly closely resembled each other in spite of the difference in their ages.

 Authorities believe Rasmussen may have been involved in as many as six more murders and/or disappearances, including that of Denise Beaudin, who vanished in Goffstown in 1981 and was never found, as well as the Bear Brook murders, which refers to four female murder victims found in the Bear Brook State Park between 1985 and 2000.
 One of the victims was Rasmussen's biological daughter.
+Rasmussen was also linked to the death of Elizabeth Lamotte, 17, who disappeared from Manchester, New Hampshire on April 6, 1984.
+She was last seen at a youth development centre and her naked body was found southbound at the Jearoldstown, Tennessee exit on Interstate 81.
+She had been beaten and stabbed and the medical examiner determined she had died from a blow to the head.
+Her body was identified in November 2018.